 Finding a home in Westminster is difficult, so many people turn to the Council for help even if they are not homeless.
 Anyone can apply to Westminster City Council for housing, but due to the shortage of available homes we cannot offer a home to most applicants and even when someone qualifies for housing, they can wait many years before they get a property.

-The Housing Options Service can help you to find alternative solutions to your housing problem.
-If you are worried that you are about to become homeless, you should contact the Housing Options Service as soon as possible.
-Numbers currently waiting as of March 2018:
+The Housing Solutions Service can help you to find alternative solutions to your housing problem.
+If you are worried that you are about to become homeless, you should seek assistance as soon as possible.
+For homelessness advice and assistance please visit our Homelessness Prevention Service page as soon as possible.
+Numbers currently waiting as of September 2018:

 Supply of permanent accommodation

-Between April 2016 and March 2017, we let 720 properties in total so this means we re-housed approximately one fifth of the households on the housing register.
+Between April 2017 and March 2018, we let 630 properties in total.
+This means we re-housed approximately one fifth of the households on the housing register.
 Most people face a wait of several years for their new home and many applicants have told us that if they had realised how long the wait for housing would be, they would have been more willing to consider other options when they first applied.

 |Current average waiting time for re-housing|

 |Studio||1 bed||2 bed||3 bed||4+ bed|

 Please note that waiting times can vary depending on a number of factors, such as location, property type and priority group.